-Property Description: The Pinnacle Meadow property consists of two parcels known as the Fuller Lot (8 acres) and McCuen Lot (126 acres).
 The property ranges in elevation from 1,500 to 2,300 feet.
-It is surrounded on the north, east and south side by the Putnam State Forest.
-Other abutting landowners are private homeowners.
-The property consists of the north side of the Stowe Pinnacle.
+It is surrounded on the north, east and south side by the C.C.
+Putnam State Forest.
 It is primarily forested with young, mixed hardwood and softwood trees and has one large open meadow at approximately 2,300 feet.
 From the meadow one can see the Green Mountains, from Camels Hump to Mt.
 Mansfield to Sterling Valley and Stowe Valley.
 The topography is gently to moderately sloping.
 It contains several small streams, most notably Gold Brook, which crosses through the northeastern corner of the property.
-A 50 foot right-of-way makes the property accessible from the western boundary off of Upper Pinnacle Road.

 From the Pinnacle Meadow parking area, walk a short 0.25 miles up the road.
 The Pinnacle Meadow trail continues into the woods at the top of the clearing and eventually connects to the Stowe Pinnacle Trail.